simonjosefsson/graphwalker.org/content/docs/websocket_api.md

 # GraphWalker WebSopcket API (from version 3.2.0)

+The GraphWalker WebSocket Server enables a user to launch and interact with GraphWalker and inplement your tests in a very dynamic way.
+Any programming language that has an implementation of WebSocket will be able to use this feature.

 ## Establishing a connection to the GraphWalker WebSocket Server
 Start GraphWalker from the command line using the standalone jar, using the **online** command.
 ~~~